Large-scale drive-through vaccine site to open near Williams-Brice Stadium

-COLUMBIA, S.C. — Prisma Health is opening a large-scale community COVID-19 vaccination site near Williams-Brice Stadium, part of a ramping of the do
+COLUMBIA, S.C. — Prisma Health is opening a large-scale community COVID-19 vaccination site near Williams-Brice Stadium.

 The vaccination site in Columbia will be near the USC Williams Brice Stadium at 22 National Guard Rd., Columbia, SC 29201, or Gamecock Park.
 It will open on Monday, January 18.